dnoliver/bite-buddy/TESTING.md

 For every testing session, a report will be presented with the following:

-1. Task completion rates, and time taken to complete the task
+1. Task completion rates, and time taken to complete the task.
-1. Completed survey with Likert Scale Grading
+1. Completed survey with Likert Scale Grading.
-1. Notes from the open-ended questions
+1. Notes from the open-ended questions.